MicrosoftDocs/azure-devops-docs/docs/boards/queries/about-managed-queries.md

 ## Query directory, query folders, and breadcrumbs

 The **Queries** page  contains a directory-focused view which you can filter to find specific queries of interest.
-Previously, the **Queries** page presented the queries folders, query editor, and query results all within the same view.

 When working in the **Queries** pages, you can navigate to a subfolder, folder, or page.

 ![Queries breadcrumbs](../../project/navigation/media/breadcrumbs/queries-breadcrumbs.png)